louisedelaigue/NA-SP-HIGH-RES-PH/README.md

 *Corresponding author: Louise Delaigue ([louise.delaigue@imev-mer.fr](mailto:louise.delaigue@imev-mer.fr))*

 ## Analysis
-To process the data and plot figures as described in the paper, please run the Jupyter notebook named `Code-for-analysis.ipynb`.
+To process the data and plot figures as described in the paper, please run the Jupyter notebook named `high-res-paper-code.ipynb`.

 Please note that some files are not available due to their large size.
 Interested readers are encouraged to contact the corresponding author for access.